- 1

 | 6.18 LTS | Long Term Support (Extended) | December 2027 |

-For organizations requiring maximum stability, we recommend using Kernel LTS versions that come with your chosen distribution and applying security patches regularly.
-Your Disaster Recovery plan should also include a kernel update strategy.
+For organizations requiring maximum stability, it's recommended to use the Kernel LTS that comes with your chosen Distribution and update Security Patches regularly.
+Disaster Recovery planning should include Kernel update plans.

-- Fedora 44, which typically adopts the latest kernel immediately
+- Fedora 44, a Distribution that typically ships the latest Kernel

 - RHEL 10 and Debian 13 (Trixie) may use Kernel 6.12 LTS or newer

-What Does This Mean for Grand Linux Solution and Saeree ERP?
+What Does This Have to Do with Grand Linux Solution and Saeree ERP?

-The name "Grand Linux" makes it clear that we are a company built on Linux from day one.
+The name "Grand Linux" makes it clear — we've been a company that believes in Linux from day one.
 Saeree ERP was designed and developed on Linux architecture from the ground up:

-- All servers run on Linux, both Application Server and Database Server
+- All servers run on Linux — both Application Servers and Database Servers

-- Zero OS licensing costs, significantly reducing the total cost of ownership for the ERP system
+- No OS licensing costs, significantly reducing the total cost of the ERP system

-When Kernel 7.0 GA becomes available, the Grand Linux Solution team will thoroughly test compatibility with Saeree ERP before recommending upgrades to our clients.
+When Kernel 7.0 GA is ready, the Grand Linux Solution team will thoroughly test compatibility with Saeree ERP before recommending upgrades to our customers.

-Linux is not just an operating system — it is the foundation of the digital infrastructure that organizations worldwide rely on.
-Keeping up with kernel development means preparing your organization for the future.
+Linux isn't just an operating system — it's the foundation of the digital infrastructure chosen by organizations worldwide.
+Following Kernel developments is how you prepare your organization for the future.

 - Grand Linux Solution Team